findonflow/find/integrating.md

 ### The web2 serverless api

-This api is published at  https://lookup.find.xyz/api/lookup
+This api is access(all)lished at  https://lookup.find.xyz/api/lookup

 It can be called either with a name or an address